• Skip to main content

 Add the red pepper slices and broccoli florets and continue to cook for another 3-4 minutes.

-Remove from under the broiler and let sit for a couple minutes before serving.
+Remove from under the broiler and let sit for a few minutes before serving.

-I never invert my frittata but instead cover the pan and cook until set then lightly brown under the broiler.
+• I never invert or flip my frittata; instead, I cover the pan and cook until set, then lightly brown it under the broiler.

-This vegetable frittata is my go to recipe for quiche light summer meal.
+• This vegetable frittata is my go-to recipe for a quiche light summer meal.

 The difference between a quiche and a frittata